genaki9/Forecast-bitcoin-dolar---R/README.md

 # Forecast-bitcoin-dolar-R
-predidction bout bitcoin/usd price through the price of usd/clp (chilean peso)
+prediction about bitcoin/usd price through the price of usd/clp (chilean peso)